AbrahamF2022/Show-Stoppers-Academy/README.md

-# Show-Stoppers Academy Website
+# Show Stoppers Academy Website

-A modern, responsive website built with TypeScript and Tailwind CSS for Show-Stoppers Academy - empowering youth through sports and education.
+A modern, responsive website built with TypeScript and Tailwind CSS for Show Stoppers Academy - empowering youth through sports and education.

 ## 🚀 Features